putilovkv/python_training/README.md

-# Test repository for python training
+# Repository for python training for testers